lieonlion/wiki.dev/docs/mods/quad/tags/edit_a_tag.md

 ## Finding a Tag

-Minecraft uses tags everywhere, and there is a lot to look through and edit, so you will need to have an idea of what tag you need to edit and why you want to edit the tag.
+Minecraft uses tags everywhere, and there are a lot to look through and edit, so you will need to have an idea of what tag you need to edit and why you want to edit the tag.
 An example could be when making a mod that adds a new wood type, you would want to add to Minecraft's `minecraft:logs` item and block tags.

 You can find the different tags Minecraft itself adds and uses on the [Minecraft Wiki](https://minecraft.wiki/w/Tag#List_of_tag_types) once again, it shows you the different tag types (vanilla) Minecraft has, and clicking on any of them will show a list of the built in ones and each of their uses.